A complete guide to husky dogs

 Feeding: Considering their energetic nature, these dogs need a high-protein, high-calorie diet.
-Don’t leave husky dogs unsupervised in the kitchen or anywhere else food is kept because they’ll often steal it.
+Don't leave these dogs unsupervised in the kitchen or anywhere else food is kept because they'll often steal it.

-Grooming: Brush or comb the hair of a husky dog once or twice daily to remove dead strands.
+Grooming: Brush or comb the hair once or twice daily to remove dead strands.
 This breed is hairy and sheds profusely in spring.
 It helps to bathe the dog during shedding season to expedite removal of hair tufts.

-Exercise: The husky is a tireless breed and grows bored easily if it isn’t exercised enough, which can result in destructive behaviors including gnawing, scratching and digging.
-Vigorous daily activity is strongly recommended by husky breeders.
+Exercise: The=y are a tireless breed and grow bored easily if they are not exercised enough, which can result in destructive behaviors including gnawing, scratching and digging.
+Vigorous daily activity is strongly recommended by breeders.

 Health Problems: While all large canines are prone to problems like arthritis in dogs, no dog breed is without its own specific set of health concerns.
 Cornea problems, ulcers and thyroid deficiencies rank among the most common problems husky dogs face.
 They also wander by nature, which makes them prone to accidents.

-Average Lifespan: The life expectancy of a husky is 10 to 12 years.
+Average Lifespan: The life expectancy is 10 to 12 years.

 Buying a Husky Puppy